dhruvswarup123/ball-e/docs/index.md

 ## Usage Guide

 ### Main functions
-1. Edge the skeleton by adding, grabbing, scaling, and extruding the node spheres.
+1. Edit the skeleton by adding, grabbing, scaling, and extruding the node spheres.
 2. Interpolate the skeleton and generate the mesh (press SPACE).
 3. Subdivide the mesh by pressing `d` or use the control bar.
 4. Rock and Roll using the `Shake it` button.